CCExtractor/ultimate_alarm_clock/README.md

 ### Firebase Firestore

 Firebase Firestore is used for real-time data synchronization and storage of user-related data.
+It plays a pivotal role in enabling features like shared alarms and seamless collaboration among users.
+Here's why Firestore is a necessary component:

+- **Shared Alarms**: Firestore allows users to share alarms with one another in real-time.
+Users can collaborate on alarm settings, making it convenient for multiple individuals to set alarms for a common purpose.

+- **Real-time Updates**: Firestore enables instant updates and synchronization of alarm data across devices and users.
+This means that any changes made to shared alarms are immediately reflected on all connected devices.

 The schema for Firebase Firestore consists of collections and documents, and here is a summary of its structure.

 #### Users Collection
 - **Attributes**: